stevenjb5M/startup/notes.md

 -React useState is used for reactive parts of each component -You can use {object} inside the html to show objects -Overall, I really like the idea of React.
 It is much easier when everything is on the same page.
 It makes it easier to understand.

+## Service
+-This was my favorite unit by far.
+I have always had an interest in backend -Use Fetch to call apis
+-Api urls can be the same as long us you use different put/get/push etc -Async and await can be used to not slow down the app while you make an api call